thojmr/HS2_BetterVR/README.md

         - In Aibu mode the animation can be started or stopped solely by changing hand speed without using pad or stick
     - Move hand, mouth, or toy close to certain body parts and start moving
     - Haptic feedback (if enabled) indicates that this feature is in action
+    - When the haptic feedback feels like a heart beat, it means the pleasurr gauge is hit
-    - Look for a heart icon that may show up which indicates pleasure gauge hit
+    - Also look for a heart icon that may show up which indicates pleasure gauge hit
 - Adds option to skip title scene on game start and go straight to select scene.
 - Adds option to unlock all positions regardless of character state.
 - Adds option to tilt VR laser pointers up or down.